annikamcginnis/asthma-ventilation-nyc/README.md

-# How does poor ventilation affect asthma rates across New York City?
+# How does poor building ventilation affect asthma rates across New York City?

 This analysis joins three datasets:
 - Emergency department visits for asthma (adults) from NYC.gov’s Environment and Health Data Portal